onboard-data/Onboard_Python_API_documentation/index.rst

 .. note::

    While we are committed to backwards-compatibility, this project is under active development.
 If you discover a feature that would be helpful, or any unexpected behavior, please contact us at support@onboarddata.io.
+If you are participating in the NYSERDA RTEM Hackathon and have any questions regarding the use of the API or the competition, please email us at support@rtemhackathon.com.

 Contents
 --------